Byron-Selvage/ComDAS/README.md

 - **SVD**: lossy truncated singular value decomposition.
 Choose a fixed rank with `SVDCodec(rank=XX)` or a retained-energy fraction with `SVDCodec(energy=0.XX)`.
 Lower ranks generally produce smaller files with more compression error.

+> [!NOTE]
-ComDAS is in active development.
+> ComDAS is in active development.
 The file format and public API may change between releases.

 ## Installation